fbonds/illadvised/QUICK_START.md

 # Quick Start Guide - Ill Advised iOS App

 ## TL;DR
-This is a complete Swift iOS app for recording extreme sports with real-time sensor overlays.
-You need to open it in Xcode and configure social media API credentials.
+This is a complete Swift iOS app for documenting your iPhone's final moments with real-time sensor overlays.
+Record your phone being thrown off cliffs, run over, launched, or destroyed however you see fit - with full telemetry data captured on video.
+You need to open it in Xcode and configure social media API credentials to stream the destruction live.

 ## Setup in 5 Minutes